For those of you interested in C++ programming there are

 If you are a Java developer and want to use SciTE you might look at Java Programming with SciTE on Linux and Windows.
 This uses properties files to set up the editor's options and configure its tools menu commands.
 Here are the latest versions:

-LaTeX Hints and Tip has advice on a few things such as formatting dates; C++ and uC/OS logos; the euro symbol, ticks and crosses; backslash, tilde and URLs; margin notes, superscripts, page layout, change annotation and lots more.
+LaTeX Notes has advice on a few things such as formatting dates; C++ and uC/OS logos; the euro symbol, ticks and crosses; backslash, tilde and URLs; margin notes, superscripts, page layout, change annotation and lots more.

 If you are writing about LaTeX or TeX in a web page you might like to have correctly typeset logos, and this page describes how to achieve this.